 The dashboard feature lets you create customised graphs, charts and other data visualisations to keep your work, tasks and progress organised and easily digestible.

 Visual representations are always useful in meetings and can be used as a KPI report.

-Another fantastic feature offered by the software, the timeline view provides a top-down view of the entire project.
-This allows you to share the information with management, clients and other stakeholders.
+The timeline view provides a top-down view of each project in its entirety.
+This allows you to share thorough information with management teams, clients and other stakeholders.

 A critical element of project management is reporting.
-Reporting allows project managers to monitor progress, the volume of work that has been completed and what is left to do.
+Reporting allows your firm’s project managers to monitor progress, the volume of work completed and what is left to do.

 Microsoft Project allows you to easily create customised reports that meet your requirements.
 The variety of reports include (but are not limited to): cost overviews; pending tasks; goals achieved; available resources, and an entire project overview.

-Project management tools like Microsoft Project allow companies to maximise the performance of project teams.
-Improved collaboration and visibility inevitably lead to more efficient and productive teams.
-Various views and reporting mean that project managers can monitor how resources are being used and make the required changes to ensure targets are met.
+Microsoft Project allows financial firms to maximise the performance of projects and the teams that work on them.
+Various views, dashboards and reporting mean that project managers can monitor how resources are used and make the required changes to ensure targets are met.